Hello once again!

 "Oh, then I'll just let you go to bed-"

-"Rick," Miri laughed lightly.
+"Rick," Miri laughed lightly, not bothered in the least from her brother calling.
 "Its fine, I'll always make time for you."

 "Thanks."
 He chuckled.
 "I'm just on my way to work, going to go and pick Shane up from his new ladies' house.
 How are you?"

 "Carl's been asking when you're coming to visit.
 I want to tell him you're coming next week, but he'll love the surprise."
-He laughed.
+She could hear the smile on her brother's face.
+She knew he was trying to hold the secret back and was thankful that he was holding himself back.

 "How is my little man?"
 She smiled brightly as she thought about her nephew.